hernanymotoso/frontend-dev-interview-starter/README.md

 - Fix/Update dependencies
 - Implement ConnectWallet buttons to ensure connecting wallets
-- createSolanaTransfer fix rpcUrl
+- Fix the rpcUrl prop on createSolanaTransfer
-- implement all useSolanaTransactions and ensure return right data to render on table.
+- Implement all useSolanaTransactions and ensure return right data to render on table
-- createSuiTransfer fix SUI mist, the SUI decimal was wrong, 1 SUI is 1.000.000.000 MIST not 1.000.000
+- Fix SUI mist on createSuiTransfer, the SUI decimal was wrong, 1 SUI is 1.000.000.000 MIST not 1.000.000
-- implement all useSuiTransactions and ensure return right data to render on table.
+- Implement all useSuiTransactions and ensure return right data to render on table

 **Make the things right**

 - Improve layout, make things responsive, like Transaction Card, Table and Header
 - Use forms to manage data input.
 To manage the forms I used react-hook-form + zod to validation
 - Use zod to validate data on the frontend as well as on the backend(server-actions)
 - Refactor frontend, move all the business logic to the backend using server actions.
-The frontend only signs the transactions when needed.
+The frontend only signs the transactions when needed
 - To create server actions I used zsa.
-With zsa we can make server action in a cool way ensuring strong typing through backend to frontend and another things.
+With zsa we can make server action in a cool way ensuring strong typing through backend to frontend and another things

 **Make the things faster (TODO)**

 - Engineering process to improve the backend and frontend
-- Apply some architecture, like clean architecture etc.
+- Apply some architecture, like clean architecture etc
 - Apply Service Locator pattern to ensure better performance on serverless infrastructure, because its allow dependencies cache through requests